rajankumar2511/SCT_WD_1/README.md

-# 🚀 SkillCraft Navigation Bar with React Routing
+# ✈️ JetHue Navigation Bar with React Routing

-“Inspired by SkillCraft — built for educational and demonstration purposes only.”

 This project was developed as part of a task to create a functional and stylish **navigation bar** using core web technologies and React.
-To elevate the task, I redesigned the **SkillCraft** website UI and integrated **React Router DOM** to demonstrate smooth client-side navigation.
+To elevate the experience, I designed a travel-themed website called **JetHue** and integrated **React Router DOM** to demonstrate smooth client-side navigation.

 > 🔗 **Live Demo:** [https://sct-wd-1-delta.vercel.app/](https://sct-wd-1-delta.vercel.app/)